khaledk2/leb-beta/docs/installation/automatic.rst

 Then system components will be configured using the default parameters and should run without any issue.

+**Notes**

+* Automatic installation has only been tested on newly created VMs that have not previously installed Singularity, Docker, PostgreSQL or Redis on them.
+As a result, you may experience issues during installation if your system has previously installed any of these software.
+Please contact us if you experience any issues.

-NOTE: Fedora and CentOS 8 may require a system restart to complete the installation.
+* Fedora and CentOS 8 may require a system restart to complete the installation.
 The script will automatically reboot the server in this event, then restart the script automatically once signed back in.
 A restart occurs if:

-- Docker is not installed and running for either distro
+  * Docker is not installed and running for either distribution.
-- Fedora does not have the squashfs dependency already installed.
+  * Fedora does not have the squashfs dependency already installed.

-The script has been tested on the following distributions: Ubuntu 18.04, Ubuntu 20.04, Fedora 32, Fedora 33, CentOS 7, CentOS 8, Debian 9, and Debian 10.
+* The script has been tested on the following distributions: Ubuntu 18.04, Ubuntu 20.04, Fedora 32, Fedora 33, CentOS 7, CentOS 8, Debian 9, and Debian 10.

 The following figure shows the script workflow.